skeletornb/Simple-Python3-Arduino-UART-Communication/README.md

 # Simple-Python3-Arduino-UART-Communication

-This is my first reposit. :tada::tada::tada:
+This is my first repository. :tada::tada::tada:

 It's a simple `Python 3` and `Arduino Uno` communication demo with `Tkinter`, `PySerial`, Uno's `builtin LED`, and tiny command interpreter on Arduino.